 Moreover, the trees return nutrients to soils degraded from cash crops like tobacco, that rely heavily on chemical fertilisers.
 This leads to higher yields of more diverse crops, increased food security and healthier soils to support future harvests.

-By joining Sustainably Run’s Carbon Free Dining scheme, you give diners a further incentive to keep dining with you, not only are they getting delicious meals, but they’re contributing to changing the world while they do it.
+By joining Sustainably Run’s Carbon Friendly Dining scheme, you give diners a further incentive to keep dining with you, not only are they getting delicious meals, but they’re contributing to changing the world while they do it.

-4. Use more plant-based products
+Use more plant-based products

 To send your customers paperless receipts through Lightspeed, follow these steps:

-- In Lightspeed Restaurant ePOS go to Clients>Create new record
+- In Lightspeed Restaurant ePOS go to Clients>Create new record.

 - You will get a pop-up checking that you have asked the customer their consent to use their personal data.
-If they’ve consented, press ‘Continue’
+If they’ve consented, press ‘Continue’.

-- You’ll then see a form where you can make a new client record by filling in the customer’s personal details
+- You’ll then see a form where you can make a new client record by filling in the customer’s personal details.

 - When that customer makes a payment, the receipt will be sent automatically to their email address.

-6. Use less single-use plastic for delivery
+Use less single-use plastic for delivery

-Lightspeed Delivery gives restaurants the tools needed to incorporate a delivery service model into their existing business, opening up a whole new revenue stream, and accessing customers that were out of reach before.
+Deliverect gives restaurants the tools needed to incorporate a delivery service model into their existing business, opening up a whole new revenue stream, and accessing customers that were out of reach before.

-Whether you already have a delivery operation in place, or just getting into it, it’s good to be aware of the potential of waste associated with it, and the impact that this can have on the planet/
+Whether you already have a delivery operation in place, or just getting into it, it’s good to be aware of the potential of waste associated with it, and the impact that this can have on the planet.

 Restaurants can start by cutting down on the unnecessary use of single-use plastic.
-This usually involves finding alternatives to plastic packaging that keeps take away food warm and intact while in transit.
+This usually involves finding alternatives to plastic packaging that keeps takeaway food warm and intact while in transit.

+Another way that food delivery contributes to plastic waste is through single-use sauce sachets and plastic cutlery.
 Just like with food packaging, restaurants can reduce waste by replacing plastic sauce sachets and cutlery with sustainable alternatives.
 If customers prefer to pick up and take their meals home, restaurants could suggest to customers to bring their own reusable containers.